12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 5. Overwatering

-Overwatering your Asparagus Fern results in soggy soil (excess water in the soil).
+Overwatering your Asparagus Fern results in soggy soil.
 Too much water in the soil reduces the oxygen concentration in the rootzone and this causes the thick, tuberous roots to die.

 When roots die, they cannot take up water and nutrients needed for the food making process.
 Therefore, the plant does not make enough food for growth and energy.
 In a bid to save energy, the fern begins to yellow and shed its leaves.